 While technology has addressed many hiring challenges, maintaining a human element throughout the experience is important.

-Traditional interviews still have their place, but video interviews allow you to prequalify candidates and see parts of an applicant’s personality that simply can’t shine through in text.
+Traditional interviews still have their place, but video interviews allow you to prequalify candidates and see parts of an applicant’s personality that simply can’t shine through in the text.
 They can provide a more holistic view of each candidate much earlier in the hiring process.

 Look for a sophisticated video interviewing tool that allows for both one-way and live video interviews - and make sure it’s mobile-friendly.
 The right video interview platform will extend beyond interviews into standardized skills testing and digital reference checks, providing a comprehensive picture of a candidate before you meet them face-to-face.